TugboatQA/docs/faq/index.md

 Project admins can add new repositories, manage project users and make billing/account tier changes.

 ## Can I have SSH access?
 No, direct SSH access to previews is not provided.
-However you can view logs, and issue commands to running previews via our web shell interface [TuSH](../tugboat-dashboard/tush.md)
+However shell access is provided to running previews via our web shell interface [TuSH](../tugboat-dashboard/tush.md).

 ## Do you provide production level hosting?
-No, Tugboat would be a rather impractical hosting environment, containers are intended to be short lived, may be put to sleep (depending on the plan chosen) and
+No, Tugboat containers are intended to be (relatively) short lived, and don't come with the sort of stability/support guarantees needed to host a production application.
+It is also against our [Terms of Service](https://tugboat.qa/terms).

 ## If master is my Base Preview and I merge a Pull Request into that, will the Base Preview automatically update?
 Currently no, you must manually update your base preview with changes are made to it.

-## If master is my Base Preview and new changes get merged into it, will previews that have master as their Base Preview automatically update with those changes?
+## If my base preview is updated, will previews built from it automatically update with those changes?
 Currently no, as Base Preview's are not updated automatically, no previews based on them will be updated automatically.

 ## I don't see a Service for X. Do you support it?
-We are adding new services all the time, feel free to [email us](mailto:support@tugboat.qa) if there's something you'd like to see supported that currently isn't.
+We are adding new services all the time, feel free to [email us](https://tugboat.qa/support) if there's something you'd like to see supported that currently isn't.
 For more advanced users it is possible to install any service you might require in the same container as your application this would require installing and configuring it yourself however.
 See [advanced uses](../automation/advanced.md) in the automation documentation.